 Once you enroll in a Medigap plan, your insurer will send you materials in the mail.
 If you have an email account, you may receive immediate confirmation of your coverage.

-It’s easy to confuse a Medicare Supplement Plan B with Medicare Part B. To determine whether or not you have a Medicare Supplement plan, check out the name of the plan.
-If it is “Plan A”, “Plan G”, or another combination of “Plan” and a letter, then it’s a Medicare Supplement.
+It’s easy to confuse a Medicare Supplement Plan B with Medicare Part B. To determine whether or not you have a Medicare Supplement plan, check out your insurance card.
+You’ll likely see the word “Supplement,” also with a “Plan A”, “Plan G”, or another combination of “Plan” and a letter.

 How Do You Decide Which Medigap Plan Is The Best One?